UplandJacob2/Schedules-App/README.md

 Create and view schedules in a web app.

-Report any bugs you find and tell me what to see on the [issues](https://github.com/UplandJacob2/Schedules-App/issues) page
+Report any bugs you find and tell me what you want to see on the [issues](https://github.com/UplandJacob2/Schedules-App/issues) page

 ** **